lm-sys/lm-sys.github.io/blog/2023-07-20-leaderboard.md

 - **33K crowd-sourced conversations** with human preference annotations from Chatbot Arena. ([link](https://huggingface.co/datasets/lmsys/chatbot_arena_conversations))
 - **3K expert-level human annotations** from MT-bench. ([link](https://huggingface.co/datasets/lmsys/mt_bench_human_judgments))

-As estimated by this Llama2 analysis blog [post](https://www.interconnects.ai/p/llama-2-from-meta?sd=pf), Meta spent about 8 million on human preference data for LLama 2, so we think these dataset are highly valuable.
+As estimated by this Llama2 analysis blog [post](https://www.interconnects.ai/p/llama-2-from-meta?sd=pf), Meta spent about 8 million on human preference data for LLama 2 and that dataset is not avaialble now.
+Therefore, we think our datasets are highly valuable due to the expensive nature of obtaining human preferences and the limited availability of open, high-quality datasets.

 ## Updated Leaderboard

 We are hosting the latest leaderboard at [lmsys/chatbot-arena-leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard).
 Below is a screenshot.
 Since the last update, we added two 30B models: Vicuna-33B-v1.3 and MPT-30B-chat, both of which perform very well in the arena.
+Two days ago, we also introduced Llama 2 and Claude 2 to the arena.
+The leaderboard will soon include them after we get enough votes.
+Please help us by casting your votes at our voting [website](https://chat.lmsys.org/?arena).

-We also tested the MT-bench scores (with GPT-4 evaluation) for new models including Claude-2, WizardLM-13B-v1.1, XGen-7B-8K-Inst, and ChatGLM2-6B.
+Besides the slowly updated Arena Elo ratings, we also use MT-bench, a fast GPT-4 based automatic evaluation pipeline to evaluate all new models, including LLama 2 (chat), Claude 2, WizardLM-13B-v1.1, XGen-7B-8K-Inst, and ChatGLM2-6B.
 You are welcome to check out the interactive [lmsys/chatbot-arena-leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) to sort the models according to different metrics.
+Some early evaluation results of LLama 2 can be found in our [tweets](https://twitter.com/lmsysorg/status/1681744327192752128).

 <img src="/images/blog/leaderboard_week12/leaderboard.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>
 <p style="color:gray; text-align: center;">Figure 1.
-Chatbot Arena Leaderboard. </p>
+Chatbot Arena Leaderboard  <a href="https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard" target="_blank">(see more)</a> </p>

 ## Dataset 1: 33K Chatbot Arena Conversation Data
 Link: [lmsys/chatbot_arena_conversations](https://huggingface.co/datasets/lmsys/chatbot_arena_conversations)